-Starting out in a small motorhome might be the perfect living situation for you.
-If you are solo, most likely it is enough.
+For starters, it might be enough to go with a smaller motorhome.
+You might find it to be the perfect living situation for you.
+If you’re traveling solo, more or less, you’ll also be more comfortable driving a smaller rig.
 You can fit your stuff comfortably and can fit in campgrounds and parking spaces with more ease than larger RVs.
 Smaller motorhomes are also more affordable.
+Usually.

-There is no quality control in the RV industry, all new RVs will have issues after rolling them out of the dealership.
-I have not yet seen a new RV with no issues.
-See my friend’s Amber’s video on RV quality control problems here.
+Unfortunately, there’s no quality control in the RV industry.
+Down the line, all new RVs may have issues after rolling them out of the dealership.
+As for used RVs, they might have issues before you get them, but it depends on the previous owner.
+See my friend Amber’s video on RV quality control problems here.

-I would suggest to get a two-three-year-old RV.
-That might be your best bet.
+When buying a used RV, I suggest that you get a 2-3-year-old RV.
+This is your best bet.
+You can find a used RV that fits your budget and is within your timeframe.
 The owner most likely has already taken care of the bugs and hopefully kept it this long because they were happy with it afterward.

 #1.
 Thor Chateau Class C Motorhome